 - A current curriculum vitae

 - Three letters of recommendation that shed light on your academic ability, promise, and motivation.
-Two of these three should be from teachers or others able to comment directly on your intellectual capacity, academic potential, and writing ability.
+Ideally at least one of these three should be from a teacher or others able to comment directly on your intellectual capacity, academic potential, and writing ability.

 - Application Fee: $125

 Specific instructions for each component will be provided in the Application Instruction Document.

 - If your first language is not English, you are required to submit an official test score from the TOEFL iBT.
 Information on minimum TOEFL requirements, reporting scores, and valid test dates can be found on the Graduate Admissions Test Scores page.